msalter1/crypto/README.md

 ### Start the Crypto services

-Either run the App from eclipse, or run the Jar directly:
+Either run 'App' from eclipse, or run the Jar directly:

 ```
 java -jar CryptoAppFull.jar